3 Myths About Sleep Training

 This usually involves a few nights of your child crying for 10 – 40 minutes at bedtime.
 After a few nights, most children start to learn how to fall asleep independently and the crying stops completely shortly thereafter.
 In this scenario, the total amount of “stress” felt by your child amounts to a few minutes of crying for a few nights.

-In this scenario, both parent, carer and child are subjected to months (or even years) of systematic sleep deprivation where neither ever gets enough consolidated sleep to wake up and feel rested or refreshed.
-If these poor sleep habits continue into the school years, there is evidence that it correlates with things like obesity and trouble focusing in class – both of which sound pretty stressful to me!
+In this scenario, both parent, carer, and child are subjected to months (or even years) of systematic sleep deprivation where neither ever gets enough consolidated sleep to wake up and feel rested or refreshed.
+If these poor sleep training and sleep habits continue into the school years, there is evidence that it correlates with things like obesity and trouble focusing in class – both of which sound pretty stressful to me!

 So what sounds more harmful: A few nights of crying or months/years of depriving your child of a good nights’ sleep?